wvwa25/SWE-3643-Fall2024-Project/README.md

 Design Notes:
 - `Calculator` logic was written using TDD (test-driven development) principles for cleanliness
 - Methods within `Calculator` return a `Result` object for object-oriented modularity
+- If an input or calculation error occurs, the specific type of error will be indicated in the `Result` object
-- UI design is based on a [mockup](https://app.moqups.com/MvLts3wDDVQ8TNQBIdQN5nOCilbNhjYo/view/page/ac244bb80) provided by instructor
+- UI design is based on a [mockup](https://app.moqups.com/MvLts3wDDVQ8TNQBIdQN5nOCilbNhjYo/view/page/ac244bb80) provided by the instructor

 ### Directory Structure